GenqbitBit/SystemMonitorTool/README.md

 │                               │  hardware monitoring libraries
 └─────────────────────────────┘
 ```
+## Project Layers

+### Domain

+Defines what a CPU, memory reading, network statistic, or alert is.

+### Application

+Decides when and why those readings should be collected, processed, or refreshed.

+### Infrastructure

+Actually retrieves those readings from Windows, Linux, or macOS APIs.

+### Presentation

+Displays the readings as dashboards, charts, tables, and controls.

 The **Domain** layer stays independent of the UI, operating system, and database — it only knows about business rules and models.